ryanAlphagraphics/code_review_for_kathy/index.rst

 The following statements are considered modifying the state::

-* Writing to state variables;
+* Writing to state variables
-* Emitting events;
+* Emitting events
-* Creating other contracts;
+* Creating other contracts
-* Using selfdestruct;
+* Using selfdestruct
-* Sending Ether via calls;
+* Sending Ether via calls
-* Calling any function not marked view or pure;
+* Calling any function not marked view or pure
-* Using low-level calls;
+* Using low-level calls
-* Using inline assembly that contains certain opcodes.
+* Using inline assembly that contains certain opcodes

 `Solidity: View Functions <https://solidity.readthedocs.io/en/develop/contracts.html#view-functions>`_